Tim Waterstone: Career

 Waterstone worked for a broking firm in Calcutta, India.
 Upon his return to England he worked as a marketing manager for Allied Breweries, 1964–73 and then W.H.
 Smith, 1973–81.

-Waterstone founded the bookselling chain Waterstone's in 1982, after he took a £6,000 redundancy payment from W.H.
+Waterstone founded the bookseller chain Waterstone's in 1982, after he took a £6,000 redundancy payment from W.H.
 Smith.
-He set up his first branch in Old Brompton Road, Kensington, west London, his personal model being of heavily stocked and heavily marketed literary bookselling in stores ranging from the large to the huge (Waterstone's London Piccadilly), driven by the recruitment of highly read staff, almost all Oxbridge or Russell Group arts graduates straight out of university, (many of whom went on in time to build prominent careers across the arts world in general).
-The model was successful, and by ten years later, 1992, Waterstone's had grown to be the largest bookselling group in Europe.
-He became the founder chairman of HMV Media Group in 1998, which merged the businesses of Waterstone's and HMV.
+He set up his first branch in Old Brompton Road, Kensington, West London.
+His personal model was a heavily stocked and heavily marketed literary booksellers with stores ranging from the large to the huge (i.e. Waterstone's London Piccadilly), driven by the recruitment of highly read staff, almost all Oxbridge or Russell Group arts graduates straight out of university.
+Many of these graduates would, in time, go on to build prominent careers across the arts world in general.
+The model was successful and, by ten years later in 1992, Waterstone's had grown to be the largest bookseller group in Europe.
+He became the founding chairman of HMV Media Group in 1998, which merged the businesses of Waterstone's and HMV.
 He left the group in 2001.

 Waterstone chaired the DTI Working Group on Smaller Quoted Companies and Private Investors in 1999.
-He was a founder investor in Bookberry, a Moscow booksellers modelled on Waterstone's.
+He was a founding investor in Bookberry, a Moscow-based booksellers modelled on Waterstone's.
 He became the chairman of Read Petite, an e-book company, in 2013.

 Waterstone has published four novels: Lilley & Chase (Hodder 1994), An Imperfect Marriage (Hodder 1995), A Passage of Lives (Hodder 1996) and In For A Penny In For A Pound (Atlantic 2010).
 His short story The Tiffany Glass Panel was published in The Mail on Sunday in 1994.
 He has published a semi-autobiographical business book, Swimming Against The Stream (Macmillan 2006) and many articles in the arts and business media.
 His memoir, The Face Pressed Against A Window was published by Atlantic Books in February 2019, as was the audiobook of the memoir, which he personally narrated.
 He appeared as a castaway in the BBC Radio programme Desert Island Discs broadcast on 4 August 2019.